 After changing your DNS, you should also flush your previous DNS server and reset your IP address.

-Follow the steps below to guide you on the process:
+Follow the steps below to guide you through the process:

 - Press the Windows Key + X on your keyboard and click on Command Prompt (Admin).